-The GCN modules provide platform-independent support for a set of core cloud services including object storage, secret management, streaming, tracing, and more.
-This guide walks you through the steps to successfully create, build, test and deploy a cloud-native application to Oracle Cloud Infrastructure and Amazon Web Services (AWS).
+The modules provide platform-independent support for a set of core cloud services including object storage, secret management, streaming, tracing, and more.
+This guide walks you through the steps to successfully create, build, test and deploy a cloud native application to Oracle Cloud Infrastructure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).

 Prerequisites